dongchirua/kickoff-ml-project/README.md

 ``` console
 poetry lock
 ```
-Note: in case you have problem, run
+Note: in case you have a problem, run
 ``` console
 export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
 ```